-Under our December 2017 collaboration and license agreement with Janssen Biotech for the worldwide development and commercialization of cilta-cel, until such time as our collaboration experiences its first profitable year, we are entitled to receive advances from Janssen if the collaboration's estimated working capital for any year falls below \$50 million.
+Under the Janssen Agreement, until such time as our collaboration experiences its first profitable year, we are entitled to receive advances from Janssen if the collaboration's estimated working capital for any year falls below \$50 million.
 In such event, Janssen provides advances to us in an amount equal to the excess of \$50 million over the collaboration's working capital for the year.
 The total amount of such advances in any calendar year may not exceed \$125 million and the total amount of such advances outstanding at any time may not exceed \$250 million.
 Outstanding advances accrue interest at the London Interbank Offered Rate (LIBOR) published by the Wall Street Journal plus 2.5%.
-Janssen has the right to recoup such advances and interest from our share of the collaboration's pre-tax profits and, subject to some limitations, from milestone payments due to us under the collaboration and license agreement.
-We are not otherwise obligated to repay the advances or interest, except in connection with our change in control or a termination of the collaboration and license agreement.
+Janssen has the right to recoup such advances and interest from our share of the collaboration's pre-tax profits and, subject to some limitations, from milestone payments due to us under the Janssen Agreement.
+We are not otherwise obligated to repay the advances or interest, except in connection with a change in control of our company or a termination of the Janssen Agreement by Janssen due to our material breach of the agreement.
 We may at any time in our discretion voluntarily pre-pay any portion of the then outstanding advances or associated interest.
-As of December 31, 2021, the aggregate outstanding principal amount of such advances and interest were approximately \$119.7 million and \$0.8 million, respectively.
+As of December 31, 2022, the aggregate outstanding principal amount of such advances and interest were approximately \$250.0 million and \$10.9 million, respectively.
+With the cessation of the use of LIBOR in the financial services industry, we are commencing discussions with Janssen about amending the Janssen Agreement to adopt a new method for calculating interest.

-C. Research and Development, Patents and Licenses, etc.
+C. Research and Development, Patents and Licenses, etc

-Full details of our research and development activities and expenditures are given in the "Item 4.B.
-Information on the Company-Business Overview" and "Item 5 Operating and Financial Review and Prospects" sections of this Annual Report on Form 20-F above.
+Full details of our research and development activities and expenditures and patents and licenses are given in the "Item 4.B.- Information on the Company-Business Overview" and "Item 5- Operating and Financial Review and Prospects" sections of this Annual Report above.